PASSIONLab/CAGNET/README.md

 Some of these flags do not currently exist for the 3D algorithm.

+For the Amazon and subgraph3 (Protein) datasets, the code assumes these datasets exist as COO files in `../data/<graphname>/processed/`, compressed with pickle.
+For Reddit, PyG handles downloading and accessing the dataset (see below).

 ## Running on OLCF Summit (example)

 To run the CAGNET 1.5D algorithm on Reddit with